Looking for an online solution to support you with compliance for AML (anti-money laundering) and CFT (Countering the Financing of Terrorism)?

 The 14 Best Anti Money Laundering (AML) Software & Tools

-- Behavioral analytics: monitor user actions based on velocity rules to flag suspicious behavior that could point to money laundering – especially when looking at combined transaction volume.
+- Behavioral analytics: Monitor user actions based on velocity rules to flag suspicious behavior that could point to money laundering – especially when looking at combined transaction volume.

-- Transparent pricing: you pay per API call, all the pricing is clear, and you can even test SEON for free for 30 days.
+- Transparent pricing: You pay per API call, all the pricing is clear, and you can even test SEON for free for 30 days.

-- No PEP or sanctions check: you’ll need to integrate a third-party solution to check your data against sanction lists.
+- No PEP or sanctions check: You’ll need to integrate a third-party solution to check your data against sanction lists.

 Choose SEON if:

 A leader in digital decisioning platforms, Actico offers a complete suite that’s used for fraud prevention, dynamic pricing, underwriting, claims management, and, of course, compliance.
-Notable customers include Santander, ING and Volkswagen Financial Services, amongst others.
+Notable customers include Santander, ING and Volkswagen Financial Services, among others.